coenjacobs/mozart/README.md

 ```

 When using Mozart through its Docker container, you can replace the `"\"vendor/bin/mozart\" compose",` lines with the actual commands you use to [run the Docker container](#docker) for your specific project.
 Running Mozart from inside the Docker container is really fast and shouldn't take more than a couple seconds.

+If your plugin does not use Composer's autoloader, classmaps can be generated in the `dep_directory` and `classmap_directory` by running `vendor/bin/mozart dump-autoload`

 ## Background and philosophy
 Mozart is designed to bridge the gap between the WordPress ecosytem and the vast packages ecosystem of PHP as a whole.
 Since WordPress is such an end-user friendly focussed CMS (for good reasons), there is no place within the ecosystem where an end-user would be burdened with using a developers tool like Composer.
 Also, since WordPress has to run on basically any hosting infrastructure, running Composer to install packages from the administration panel (trust me, I've tried - it can be done) is a mission impossible to make it happen and compatible with every server out there.